hexya-erp/hexya-addons/README.md

 ==========
 YEP is a proof of concept for a modular ERP written in go.

-This repository holds modules for YEP.
+This repository contains the business modules for YEP.